Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

     }
     ```

-???+ example "Spring Boot Example"
+??? example "Spring Boot Example"

-    In a **Spring Boot** application, you can use the **Bridge pattern** to switch between different implementations of a service dynamically, such as switching between multiple ways of sending notifications (e.g., Email, SMS).
+    In a Spring Boot application, you can use the Bridge pattern to switch between different implementations of a service dynamically, such as switching between multiple ways of sending notifications (e.g., Email, SMS).
 This is helpful when services have multiple implementations, and you need to inject them dynamically without changing the client code.

     #### **Notification System in Spring Boot**